-Ability to design a system, component or process to meet desired needs.
+Ability to design solutions for complex engineering problems and design systems, components or processes to meet desired needs.

-Ability to conduct investigation into problems as well as to analyze and interpret data.
+Ability to conduct investigation into complex engineering problems as well as to analyze and interpret data.

-Ability to use techniques, skills and modern engineering tools necessary for engineering practices so as to be easily adaptable to industrial needs.
+Ability to use techniques, skills and modern engineering tools, necessary for complex engineering activities and practices so as to be easily adaptable to industrial needs.